 Now that we know the why, it’s time to go into HOW to effectively word families.
 This is where we can get creative!
 There are many creative activities and fun ways to teach and practice word families.

 The main goal is to get kids to interact with words as much as possible.
 The repetition of seeing sets of words in various activities will help children begin to read and remember them.

 A Weekly Routine

 I suggest having students interact with a weekly word family each day of the week.
-The more that kids actively participate, the more effective the teaching and learning will be.
+The more kids actively participate, the more effective the teaching and learning will be.

 - Introduction – On the first day, begin by introducing the word family.
-Give the “chunk” and have kids repeat the sound.
+Give the “chunk” and have the kids repeat the sound.
 Then, ask kids to close their eyes and visualize words that rhyme with that sound.

 - Word Wall or Anchor Chart – Next, brainstorm words that belong to that family.
 Record words on an anchor chart or engage students to come and write the words they discover on a word wall.

 - Individual Booklets – Then, students will write the completed list in a word family book to be sent home for practice throughout the week.